kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 ## About The Project

-[Hetzner Cloud](https://hetzner.com) is a good cloud provider that offers very affordable prices for cloud instances, with data center locations in both Europe and America.
+[Hetzner Cloud](https://hetzner.com) is a good cloud provider that offers very affordable prices for cloud instances, with data center locations in both Europe and the US.
 The goal of this project was to create an optimal and highly optimized Kubernetes installation that is easily maintained, secure, and automatically upgrades itself.
-We aimed for functionality as close as possible to GKE's auto-pilot!
+We aimed for functionality as close as possible to GKE's auto-pilot.

 _Please note that we are not affiliated to Hetzner, this is just an open source project striving to be an optimal solution for deploying and maintaining Kubernetes on Hetzner Cloud._